miskatonicstudio/goat/docs/features/settings.rst

 before the volume slider reaches minimum).
 Mouse sensitivity is used for player's camera rotation and inventory item rotation.**

+The default value of the ``language`` setting is determined based on provided translations and currently selected locale.
+Please check the ``goat_settings.find_matching_loaded_locale`` method for more details about the process.
+The matching happens only once, when the game runs for the first time and the ``language`` is not yet set.
+After that, the value is saved with the rest of the settings and can be changed manually to any language with provided translations.

 In order to react to changes in settings, you can connect to a signal:

 ::